AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-ios/solving-problems/automation.md

 sidebar_label: How to set up AdGuard VPN automation
 ---

 There are no app exclusions in AdGuard VPN for iOS.
-Our desktop apps have the *Split tunneling* module and the app for Android has *Apps settings* — these settings allow you to decide for which apps AdGuard VPN should be enabled.
-Yet, there is an alternative way to automate AdGuard VPN for apps on iPhones and iPads.
+Yet, there is a way to automate AdGuard VPN for apps on iPhones and iPads.

 ## Setting up AdGuard VPN automatic activation